casperleerink/yifan-gong/src/pages/paintings/one-series.md

 ---
 ## Short Description

-Loneliness and anxiety seem to have occupied Yifan’s life.
-However, they bring artistic inspirations.
-This series are named “ONE” as Yifan believes Taoism.
+Loneliness and anxiety seem to have occupied my life.
+However, they bring artistic inspiration.
+This series is named “ONE” as I agree with Taoism.
 “The Tao produced One; One produced Two; Two produced Three; Three produced All things."
 One can be one, and it can also be everything.
-We all live only once, and we may be killed.
-However, we cannot be defeated as the end of ONE, is ETERNITY.
+We all live only once, and we are all going to die.
+However, we cannot be defeated as the end of One is eternity.
+The evidence of our existence is perpetually present.
+It is true that I am alone and lonely, but I am also aware that my possibilities are unlimited.
+An individual may be more powerful than they realise.
+I believe in this and am practising this by myself and by my art.

 <div class="lines-1"></div>